-VLAN ID: Enter the VLAN ID to enable IGMP Snooping for the desired switch doesn't receive IGMP query message from the router port, it will consider this port is not a router port any more.
+VLAN ID: Enter the VLAN ID to enable IGMP Snooping for the desired VLAN.
+Router Port Time: Specify the aging time of the router port.
+Within this time, if the switch doesn't receive IGMP query message from the router port, it will consider this port is not a router port any more.
 By default, it is 0 and the global router-time will be used.

-Router Port Time: Specify the aging time of the router port.
-Within this time, if the the switch doesn't receive IGMP report message from the member port, it will consider this port is not a member port any more.
+Member Port Time: Specify the aging time of the member port.
+Within this time, if the switch doesn't receive IGMP report message from the member port, it will consider this port is not a member port any more.
 By default, it is 0 and the global member-time will be used.
+Router Ports: Specify the static router port which is mainly used in the network with stable topology.
+Static Router Ports